kubernetes/community/sig-testing/charter.md

   [gubernator], [kettle], [testgrid], [triage] and [velodrome]
 - Configuration management of jobs and ensuring they use a consistent process via tools such as [job configs], [kubetest]
+- Tools that facilitate configuration management of github such as [peribolos] and [label_sync]
 - Tools that facilitate local testing of kubernetes such as [greenhouse] and [kind]
 - Jobs that automate away project toil via [@fejta-bot]